 The goal of this program is to provide a comprehensive, hands-on research experience to highly motivated students, while making valuable contributions to cognitive science.

 Our lab explores how linguistic, cognitive, and social abilities arise during human development.
 A central goal of our research is exploring how these different aspects of development interact with one another.

-This is a 9 week internship program that requires 30 hours of work per week, and will be conducted remotely this year due to the pandemic.
-The program runs from May 31st – July 29th 2021 and is unpaid.
+This is a 9 week internship program that requires 30 hours of work per week, and may be conducted remotely this year depending on public health guidelines concerning the COVID-19 pandemic.
+The program runs from May 31st – July 29th 2022 and is unpaid.
 We are willing to accommodate a slightly later start date (~June 15th or so at the latest) if you are on the quarter system or if your school semester ends after May 31st.
 We recommend applicants apply for outside funding, but will provide a stipend of $3375 to those who are not able to secure funding.
-Please note that we are unable to assist in finding or providing housing in the Bay Area (though we do not require you to be physically present in Berkeley, as it will be a remote internship).
+Please note that we are unable to assist in finding or providing housing in the Bay Area (if the internship is able to be held in person.
+If remote, interns do not need to move to the Bay Area).

 Who Should Apply?

 This program is designed for undergraduates, graduating seniors, and recent graduates who are interested in pursuing graduate work in psychology, cognitive science, linguistics, or related fields and/or students who are interested in working toward an undergraduate honors thesis.
 While we are open to all applicants (including international) who are motivated and fit the requirements, due to processing time and cost constraints, we will be unable to sponsor a visa.

 The LCD Lab does not accept high school students into our Summer Internship.
 If you are interested in working in the lab, please wait to apply until after you are 18 and have enrolled in a college or university.

 1) Strong interest in language acquisition and/or cognitive development.